Hominid2653/Hominid2653/README.md

 ### 💫 About Me
 🎓 I’m a **4th-year BSc.
 IT student** at [Kabarak University](https://www.kabarak.ac.ke).
 💻 I’m passionate about **building, exploring, and thinking deeply** through code.
-📸 I work as a **photographer and tutor** at Snap Aisle — combining creativity with technology.
+📸 I work as a **photographer and tutor** at Snap Aisle.
 ♟️ I also play **chess**, and I love applying the same strategy mindset to development.

-🚀 Right now, I’m focused on:
+Right now, I’m focused on:
 - Building **FrameMatch** — a Kotlin + Jetpack Compose app connecting photographers and clients
 - Developing **BloomInfo** — a data-driven flower trial management system
 - Expanding **WissenWelle** — an ecosystem-based learning platform